 So what should be a company’s game-plan in times of such crises?
 Here are some dos and don’ts to help a business contain the impact and who knows; it might even turn a would-be loss into a tactical win:

 1. Foreseeing risks/threats

 Overlooking the importance of foreseeing risks is like suicide.
-Even a minor misunderstanding can result into a disastrous incident overnight.
-On the other hand, keeping mum paves way for rumours, allusions, et al. incurring bad name to your brand eventually turning a petite issue into a monstrous blunder.
+Even a minor misunderstanding can result in a disastrous incident overnight.
+On the other hand, keeping mum paves way for rumors, allusions, et al. incurring a bad name to your brand eventually turning a petite issue into a monstrous blunder.

 2. Build a crisis management squad

 Yes, crisis response experts have been long accentuating on the importance of having a crisis management squad handy.
 Ensure that your business has the following people on-board:

 - A public relations or PR expert with crisis management expertise.
 Also, this person ought to be accessible around the clock.

 - An advocate with expertise in dealing with PR issues.
 This is because a simple apology from the company thought might avert a possible lawsuit, but it certainly won’t protect the company from being arbitrated in the opinion of the masses.

 - A pre-selected group of trustworthy patrons.
 Getting such customers involved right from the start might act as a complement to them and can persuade them to come to your rescue in times of crisis.